-- Detox and residential programs
+- Aftercare programs

 If you have an addiction to Xanax and alcohol, the Santé Center for Healing is here to support your recovery process.
-We have years of experience in helping clients detox from substance abuse and successfully complete rehab.
+We have years of experience in helping clients detox from substance abuse and complete rehab.
 From initial evaluation to transitional living homes, we can help with all stages of your treatment.
 Find out more about our programs by calling us today at 866.238.3154.